rutu-sh/bootstrapping-with-kubernetes/src/chapter-1/architecture_bts.md

 # Architecture - Behind the Scenes

 We have gone through the high-level architecture of Kubernetes.
 And we've learned what's the purpose of each component in the architecture.
-Now let's get a bit deeper and understand how everything comes together behind the scenes.
+Now let's go a bit deeper and understand how everything comes together behind the scenes.

 I'm taking the following scenario and show you how it'll work in the background.